 Have there been any significant recent changes in government policy and regulation in relation to the oil and gas industry?

 What key challenges have been identified by the government and/or industry in relation to your jurisdiction's oil and gas industry?
-In this context, has the aftermath of the Covid-19 pandemic and/or Russia's invasion of Ukraine had an impact on the oil and gas industry and if so, how has the government and/or industry responded to it?
+In this context, for example, has the Russia/Ukraine war had an impact on the oil and gas industry and if so, how has the government and/or industry responded to it?